essohali/shared-idiosyncratic-principal-measures/README.md

-# Shared and Idiosyncratic Principal Measures for Multivariate Point Processes
+# Shared and idiosyncratic principal measures for pultivariate point processes

-Reproducibility repository for the manuscript **“Shared and Idiosyncratic Principal Measures for Multivariate Point Processes”** by Essoham Ali.
+Reproducibility repository for the manuscript **“Shared and idiosyncratic principal measures for multivariate point processes”** by Essoham Ali.

 The repository reproduces the numerical study (Section 7), the Allen Brain Observatory Neuropixels application (Section 8), and the numerical results reported in the Supporting Information (Tables S1–S5).